ninabarzh/ipa/content/en/docs/take-back-power/mapping.md

 - Remove passive monitoring:
   - Audit smart devices and cloud-connected home gear
   - Factory-reset or remove logins to previously used devices
-  - Cut unnecessary permissions from apps—especially those with camera, mic, or GPS access
+  - Cut unnecessary permissions from apps, especially those with camera, mic, or GPS access

 ## A word on this section

-These strategies are meant to give breathing room—not add to the overwhelm.
+These strategies are meant to give breathing room, not add to the overwhelm.

 Start where it’s easiest.
 Work toward what’s hardest.
 And don’t go it alone if you don’t have to.